jhucsf/spring2020/exercise/midterm_review_soln.md

 ## Performance optimization

-Assume that a superscalar x86-64 CPU has three integer multipliers with a latency of 3 cycles, and that the multipliers are fully pipelined.
+Assume that a superscalar x86-64 CPU has three integer multipliers with a latency of 3 cycles.
+You may assume that the integer multipliers are fully pipelined.

 **(a)** When the code below is executed, how many cycles are required for the result in the `%r12` to be computed?
 Explain briefly.